L3gomancer/EmojiHoover/README.md

 At the top is the header, everything between `UserScript`
 `@name` is the name of your script which shows up in your Tampermonkey dashboard and its online text editor.
 `// @name EmojiHoover`
 `@match` is the website the script will function on.
-It can use Bash-like wildcard characters to activate it on a many web pages under a domain, or just `*` for every site.
+It can use Bash-like wildcard characters to activate it on many web pages under a domain, or just `*` for every site.
 `// @match https://graphemica.com/*`
-.`@grant` allows access to special Tampermonkey functions.
+`@grant` allows access to special Tampermonkey functions.
 Explanation below.
 `// @grant GM_setClipboard`

 I needed to identify and select each of the 4 target elements and then assign their text content to variables.
 JavaScript has the DOM property `.innerHTML` which grabs the text.
 Methods like `.querySelector()` can take CSS-like arguments to select elements.
-For example, this selects an element by tag name:
+For example, this selects an element by tag name: `querySelector('div')`.
+This selects an id: `querySelector('#button')`
-`querySelector('div')`
-This selects an id:
-`querySelector('#button')`

 For some reason all selected text strings had new lines at the start and end.
 The existing JS method `.trim()` did not seem remove them so I had to roll my own function `trimlines()` for all returned results.
 I used Regular Expressions since I wanted to alter the other results anyway.
-The JS method `.replace()` can replace part of a string, the argument before the comma is what to select, the argument after is what to replace it with, it can take regex between two slashes, the `g` means global which selects every occurrence per line.
+The JS method `.replace()` can replace part of a string, the argument before the comma is what to select, the argument after is what to replace it with, it can take regex between two slashes, the `g` means global which selects every occurrence on a line.
 In JS regex, a letter "n" escaped with a backslash means a newline, so I replaced this with empty quotes (meaning a null value string).
 `x.replace(/\n/gm, '')`

 #### Emoji

 `<h1 ...>🐀</h1>`
-The emoji was in the only h1 element in the page.
+The emoji was in the only H1 element in the page.
 Easy to select
 `let char = document.querySelector('h1').innerHTML`

 #### Unicode code

 `<td class="value">U+1F4A9</td>`
-The unicode did not have a unique class so I selected all table cells.
+The unicode did not have a unique class so I selected all table cells with `.querySelectorAll()`.
 This returns an array and the desired value can be selected by index in the order it appears on the page.
 The unicode code is the second table cell so its index is 1
 `let uni = document.querySelectorAll('td')[1].innerHTML`

 #### Name